John Petrucci: Equipment

-At the beginning of 2016 two new releases were announced: the Dunlop John Petrucci signature Cry-Baby wah, and the Mesa/Boogie JP-2C John Petrucci head.
+At the beginning of 2016, two new releases were announced: the Dunlop John Petrucci signature Cry-Baby wah, and the Mesa/Boogie JP-2C John Petrucci head.
 The latter is a three-channel amplifier, which is available both as a stand-alone amp head and as a rack-mounted amp head.
 It differs from other Mesa/Boogie Mark series amps in that it features two separate graphic EQs, an exclusive "Shred" circuit, midi connection and CabClone direct out, resulting in increased versatility.

 Personal life

-Petrucci lives in St. James, New York with his wife Rena Sands, a guitarist in the all-female heavy metal band Meanstreak, and they have three children.
-He is the uncle of Jake Bowen, a guitarist in the progressive metal band Periphery.
+Petrucci lives in St. James, New York, with his wife Rena Sands, a guitarist in the all-female heavy metal band Meanstreak; they have three children.
+Sands is the aunt of Jake Bowen, a guitarist in the progressive metal band Periphery.

 Petrucci is an avid fan of bodybuilding and dedicates much of his off time to weight training.
-He is a voting member of NARAS.
+He is a voting member of The Recording Academy.

-Dream Theater bandmate Jordan Rudess revealed in an interview that Petrucci is a practicing Catholic and Petrucci himself told about it in a Dream Theater Q&A session with DreamTheaterForums.
+Dream Theater bandmate Jordan Rudess revealed in an interview that Petrucci is a practicing Catholic.
+Petrucci also spoke about his faith in a Dream Theater Q&A with DreamTheaterForums and in an interview with Mark Small from Berklee Today magazine.

+Petrucci likes Republican President Donald Trump and optimistically encouraged people give Trump a chance after winning the 2016 United States presidential election.